tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-02-03-how-to-do-ci.md

 + Activate Travis CI with your repository
 + Add a `.travis.yml` file to your repository
 + Optional: add build badge to the repository

+Note: GitHub Actions is the same, and you don’t even have to leave GitHub!

 --